LASIK Eye Surgery in Dallas

 There are a few alternatives to LASIK if you’ve been told you’re not a candidate.
 PRK is what many other LASIK centers will suggest, but at LaserCare Eye Center, we’d say that both ICL and Refractive Lens Exchange are both better alternatives to LASIK.

 Cataract surgery before or after LASIK

-Cataract surgery can be performed before or after LASIK eye surgery.
-For cataract surgery after LASIK, we use a device called ORA during laser cataract surgery that is a real time measurement of the eye during surgery and helps in determining the best multifocal lens for use specifically for you.
+Cataract surgery can be performed before or after surgery.
+For cataract surgery after LASIK, we use a device called ORA during surgery that is a real-time measurement of the eye during cataract surgery and helps in determining the best multifocal lens for use specifically for you.

 We sometimes do LASIK after cataract surgery and call it refractive cataract surgery.

 FREE LASIK Consult in North Texas! 📞 TODAY at 214-328-0444 to get a free LASIK screening and see if you’re a LASIK candidate.
 Why have you been waiting your whole life?